Mukri

 Mohammed Umar Mukri (5 January 1922 – 4 September 2000), popularly known as Mukri, was an Indian actor, who worked as a comedian in Hindi films.

-Born as Muhammad Umar Mukri in Uran, in Kokani Muslim Family.
+Born as Muhammad Umar Mukri in Uran.
 He started his film career with the film Pratima along with noted film actor Dilip Kumar in 1945.
 They were schoolmates together in the past.
 Subsequently, in career spanning 50 years, he acted in over 600 films.

 Mukri, with his toothless smile, diminutive stature and perfect comic timing amused the audiences in more than 600 films, in over six decades in Indian cinema.

-His notable films are Mother India (1957), Sharabi (1984), Amar Akbar Anthony (1977), Laawaris (1981), Bombay to Goa (1972), Gopi (1970), Kohinoor (1960) and many more.
+His notable films are Mother India (1957), Sharaabi (1984), Amar Akbar Anthony (1977), Laawaris (1981), Bombay to Goa (1972), Gopi (1970), Kohinoor (1960) and many more.

 Career

 His career in films ran parallel to that of Dilip Kumar, who was his schoolmate.
 They made their debut with the Bombay Talkies film Pratima, also the directorial debut of actor P. Jairaj.
 Before joining the film industry, Mukri worked as a Qazi.